Selecting the best system and multi-armed bandits: Positive results - the non-adaptive algorithms

 Suppose that ${\cal X} $ is a class of non-negative random variables and $f$ is a strictly increasing non-negative convex function.
 Examples include $f(x)= x^{\alpha}$ for $x \geq 0$ and $\alpha >1$, and $f(x) = \exp(\theta x)$ for $\theta >0$.
-We discuss two formulations to bound errors resulting from 1) truncating a random variable, and 2) capping it.
+We discuss two formulations to bound worst-case biases resulting from 1) truncating a random variable, and 2) capping it.

 Consider the optimization problem ${\bf O_1}$